Atrial Fibrillation – Diagnosis, Symptoms, and Treatment

-Atrial fibrillation is diagnosed based on symptoms, physical examination, and electrocardiogram (EKG).
-EKG is very valuable in this setting because it shows the electrical activity of your heart and can determine whether your symptoms are caused by atrial fibrillation or another abnormal heart rhythm.
-It also helps rule out one of the most worrisome causes of atrial fibrillation – heart attack.
+Atrial fibrillation is diagnosed based on symptoms, physical examination, and electrocardiogram (ECG).
+ECG is very valuable in this setting because it shows the electrical activity of your heart and can determine whether your symptoms are caused by atrial fibrillation or another abnormal heart rhythm.
+It also helps rule out one of the most worrisome causes of new atrial fibrillation – heart attack.

-Besides an EKG, your doctor will likely order a chest x-ray to get a picture of your heart size and evaluate for structural abnormalities in the lungs.
-They will also usually obtain an echocardiogram – ultrasound of the heart – to evaluate your heart’s structure and function.
+Your doctor will also likely order a chest x-ray to get a picture of your heart size and evaluate for structural abnormalities in the lungs.
+They will also usually obtain an echocardiogram – an ultrasound of the heart – to evaluate your heart’s structure and function.

-Lastly, your doctor will typically get blood tests to check your electrolytes, thyroid function, and heart muscle enzymes to evaluate for cardiac injury such as heart attack.
+Lastly, your doctor will typically get blood tests to check your electrolytes, thyroid function, and heart muscle enzymes to look for metabolic causes of atrial fibrillation and to evaluate for cardiac injury such as heart attack.
 Occasionally, a urine drug screen will be ordered as well.